 Often when a biopharma company has an asset in development that is being studied for more than one indication, we are asked the question, “Should we create a brand name for each indication?”
-This is known as a dual name naming strategy, and while it seems like a straightforward question that should have a simple answer, the response we give is, “No two cases are alike—it depends.”
+This is known as a dual-name naming strategy.
+While it seems like a straightforward question that should have a simple answer, the response we give is, “No two cases are alike—it depends.”

 As seen in the table below, we can point to several examples of a dual name, where the same medicinal ingredient is marketed for different uses under different names.
 Each of these examples (both historical and recent) has its own nuances that were likely considerations when the nomenclature strategy was in development.

 |fluoxetine||Prozac, depression||Sarafem, premenstrual dysphoric disorder|

 |finasteride||Proscar, benign prostatic hyperplasia||Propecia, male pattern hair loss|

 |denosumab||Prolia, osteoporosis||Xgeva, cancer-related bone issues|

 |semaglutide||Ozempic, diabetes||Wegovy, obesity management|

 Despite these dual-named drugs, previously approved examples may not be a good prognosticator of what may be appropriate for an upcoming asset.
 Those answers lie strategically at the intersection of branding and patient safety, with an overlay of commercial goals along with the standards set by regulatory bodies.

 Anyone who has been through the process of pharmaceutical naming knows that regulatory bodies can reject a proposed name due to potential confusion resulting in a patient receiving the wrong medication.
 While this is true in all naming situations, when considering a dual name, another layer of complexity must be considered.